What does “unmei” mean in Japanese?

 - tachi – 達 (たち) : a suffix used after a noun or pronoun to make its plural form.
 In the example, this is used after “boku” to make its plural form, “boku tachi”, which means ‘we’ in Japanese.

 This is a typical usage of “unmei”.
-In this example, it works as a part of the noun phrase, “boku tachi no unmei”, which means ‘our fate’ in Japanese.
-When we want to say “fate” or “destiny” in Japanese, anyway, this noun is a very good option.
+In this example, it works together with the case particle, “wo”, to become the object in the sentence.
+When we want to mean ‘destiny’ in Japanese, anyway, this noun is a very good option.

 Example #2: another usage of “unmei”